 Bias Rating: RIGHT-CENTER

 Factual Reporting: MOSTLY FACTUAL

-Founded in 1916 by Henry Hellsse, B.T. is a Danish tabloid newspaper that is published by Berlingske Media A/S and is headquartered in Copenhagen, Denmark.
+Founded in 1916 by Henry Hellsse, B.T. is a Danish tabloid newspaper published by Berlingske Media A/S and headquartered in Copenhagen, Denmark.
 The primary focus of B.T. is news, sports, and entertainment.
-Currently, its director is Anders Krab-Johansen and the editor-in-chief is Jonas Kuld Rathje.
+Its director is Anders Krab-Johansen, and the editor-in-chief is Jonas Kuld Rathje.

 Funded by / Ownership

 B.T. is published by Berlingske Media A/S, which Belgian publishing company DPG Media owns.
 Revenue is derived through advertising and subscription fees.

 The current prime minister and leader of the Social Democrats is Mette Frederiksen.
 They are considered Center-Left, as they are left on economics, whereas they are skeptical of globalization, neoliberalism, and immigration.

 In review, B.T often covers crime stories with sensational headlines such as “29-year-old teacher admits having sex with two students” and Celebrity gossip with extensive use of images.
 B.T also publishes political articles with emotionally loaded language, such as “Mette F.’s proposal is ‘totally unrealistic,’” which is critical of the current government.
 Further, they publish equally critical articles about populist, right-wing Danish People’s Party (DPP) leader Kristian Thulesen Dahl, such as this: “Kristian Thulesen Dahl loses credibility.”
 On the issues, they frequently publish anti-immigration articles such as this: “Immigrant inbreeding costs millions.”